ClearPotential: Revealing Local Dark Matter in Three Dimensions: Results

 In the right column of Figure~\ref{fig:pulsar_LOS_comparison}, we compute the NS metric at the location of each binary pulsar system using the transverse accelerations obtained from our method and three choices for the LOS accelerations: the measurements provided by Refs.~\cite{donlon, moran}, and our own equilibrium-based estimate.
 Using our own equilibrium-based estimate of the LOS acceleration, we find an average disequilibrium timescale of $28.9~{\rm Myr}$ across the locations of all $24$ binary pulsar systems.
 We interpret this as a baseline expectation for the longest timescale of disequilibrium our method is sensitive to.
 Using the LOS acceleration components measured by pulsar timing, when marginalizing over measurement uncertainties, yields average disequilibrium timescales of $9.9~{\rm Myr}$ and $6.1~{\rm Myr}$ for Refs.~\cite{donlon, moran}, respectively.
 For some pulsars, this increase is attributable to the large uncertainties in the LOS accelerations.
 For others, this difference may be a meaningful indicator for a larger-than-expected scale of disequilibrium.

 In the right column of Figure~\ref{fig:dlnf_dt_comparisons}, we visualize the increase of NS for these different choices of acceleration at the location of each system.
 Two binary pulsar systems \textrm{J0437-4715} and \textrm{J2222-0137} near the Solar location show no increase in the baseline NS due to the consistency between LOS acceleration measurements, providing no indication of local disequilibrium.
 Two other binary pulsar systems (\textrm{J1741+1351} and \textrm{J2043+1711}) have extremely large LOS accelerations reported by Ref.~\cite{moran}, but not by Ref.~\cite{donlon} or by our method.
 None of the surrounding binary pulsar systems appear to exhibit similarly large NS, so we do not view these two pulsars as providing strong evidence for disequilibrium.
+Furthermore, the anomalous acceleration of \textrm{J2043+1711} may be explained by a close stellar encounter \cite{2025ApJ...983...62D}.

 One source of disequilibrium expected in the Milky Way comes from compact dark matter subhalos, which perturb the orbits of nearby stars.
 While we expect a population of subhalos distributed across the Galaxy, there has not yet been a definitive detection of an individual subhalo.
-Recently, Ref.~\cite{2025arXiv250716932C} postulated the existence of a $10^7~M_\odot$ dark matter subhalo at $(x,y,z)=(7.43,-0.38,0.21)$~kpc (shown in the right column of Figure~\ref{fig:pulsar_LOS_comparison}) based on the anomalous accelerations\footnote{Anomalous relative to a smooth disk and halo potential fit by Ref.~\cite{2025arXiv250716932C} to rotation curves and $27$ binary pulsar systems.} of two binary pulsar systems \textrm{J1640+2224} and \textrm{J1713+0747}.
+Recently, Ref.~\cite{2025arXiv250716932C} postulated the existence of a $10^7~M_\odot$ dark matter subhalo at $(x,y,z)=(7.43,-0.38,0.21)$~kpc (shown in the right column of Figure~\ref{fig:pulsar_LOS_comparison}) based on the anomalous accelerations\footnote{Anomalous relative to a smooth disk and halo potential fit by Ref.~\cite{2025arXiv250716932C} to rotation curves and $27$ binary pulsar systems.} of $19$ binary pulsar systems, in the vicinity of \textrm{J1640+2224} and \textrm{J1713+0747}.